andersnauman/neogeo-schematics/README.md

 # Neo Geo – Schematics
-Collection schematics for the Neo Geo.
+Collection of schematics for the Neo Geo.

 ## Usage
 ### Initial pull